 The Economic Impact of COVID-19 on the Laundry Sector

-As many Americans are still working from home and waiting for their orders to head back to the office, the need to head to the dry cleaner and laundry mat is limited.
+As many Americans are still working from home, waiting for their orders to head back to the office, the need to run to the dry cleaner and laundromat is limited.
 If there’s not enough business coming in, some staff has to be let go or have their hours limited to keep the business running.
-This also minimizes the number of employees working during operating hours, requiring the few left to pick up the slack with additional tasks.
+This also thins out the number of workers needed and leads to more tasks required by each employee.

 When it comes to commercial laundry, the economic effect is noticeable.
-For instance, as travel has slowed, our country’s hotels have seen less laundry.
-A $25-million loss in hotel room revenue is evident in rooms that do not need to service or washing.
-Nationwide, dry cleaners and laundry services hit their deepest losses in the middle of April.
+For instance, as travel has slowed, our country’s hotels have seen less laundry services.
+A $25-million loss in room revenue is evident in rooms not needing to be serviced or laundered.
+Nationwide, dry cleaners and laundry services hit their lowest record in the middle of April.
 The sector saw an average retail sales drop of 80 percent compared to 2019 rates.
-Since then, the industry has started coming back but has only generated 50 percent of the average sales revenue.
+Since then, the industry has started coming back but is only generating 50 percent of the average sales revenue.

-COVID-19 has made everyone look at another portion of the laundry sector: How do businesses protect their employees and guests from contracting the virus?
-While laundry sector businesses have been dealing with cold and flu season over year, trying to find safety against COVID-19 is new.
+COVID-19 has made everyone look at another portion of the laundry sector: How do businesses protect their employees from each other and guests?
+While laundry sector businesses have dealt with cold and flu season each year, ensuring safety against COVID-19 is novel.

-COVID-19 has brought attention to the fact that transmission might be evident between employees working a shift.
-Measures put in place by laundry sector businesses now play a significant role in the future to keep everyone healthy.
+COVID-19 has brought attention to the fact that transmission might be plausible between employees working a shift.
+Measures put in place by laundry sector businesses now play a significant role in the future in keeping everyone healthy.

 Here are some changes some businesses have made to protect their employees from each other:

-- Increased cleaning of the break room and spacing employees out while on break.
+- Increased cleaning of the break room and spacing employees out while in the store.